sjibak/CVP/readme.md

-Computational Visual Perceptron : UNET network to properly segment the parts of the image where the cloth touches a given 3D object.
+Computational Visual Perceptron : UNET network to properly segment the parts of the image where the renderred cloth touches a given 3D object.